moadel321/WisprWindows/README.md

 # Speech-to-Text Productivity Tool for Windows

-A Windows desktop application that enhances productivity by converting spoken words into text.
+The bandwidth in speech is much higher than typing, this is a Windows desktop application that enhances productivity by converting spoken words into text.
 The application leverages the Faster Whisper implementation of the Whisper model for high-performance speech recognition, with all processing performed locally on your device to ensure data privacy.

 ## Features

 - Real-time speech-to-text transcription with up to 4x faster processing than normal whisper
 - Two input modes:
   - **Continuous Mode**: Automatically detects speech using VAD
-  - **Push-to-Talk Mode**: Press and hold to record speech, release to transcribe (using Ctrl+Alt+T or dedicated button)
-- Ultra-responsive speech detection with minimal latency
 - Local processing with no data leaving the device
-- Voice activity detection to filter out non-speech sounds
-- Precise insertion of transcribed text into the focused text box
+- Inserts transcribed text into the focused text box
-- Microphone selection from available devices
 - Transcription history with export capability
-- Modern, intuitive graphical user interface
-- Support for multiple Whisper model sizes (tiny to large-v3)
 - Optimized GPU inference with 8-bit quantization support
-- Detailed performance tracing for timing optimization

 ## System Requirements